 7. He is remembered in Madras with much affection and respect by Indian Express readers.

-8. First, a possibility isn’t a probability, and, second, if you follow a star you will only go around in circles, stupid!
+8. First, a possibility isn’t a probability, and, second, if you follow a star you will only go around in circles!

 9. This article was written in 1995.
 We did not know at that time that India’s mainstream newspapers were coming under increased Christian control either through benami acquisitions or the employment of Christian or Christian-sympathizing editors and journalists.
-Today in 2010 we know that India’s media, especially the English-language newspapers and electronic media, is virtually completely controlled by Christian interests or “secular” anti-Hindu interests which amount to the same thing as Christian control — as “secular” Indians are non-discerning Christian sympathizers.
+Today we know that India’s media, especially the English-language newspapers and electronic media, is controlled by Christian interests or “secular” anti-Hindu interests.
+Most “secular” Indians are non-discerning Christian sympathizers.